 What is Front Running?

-Front running is an illegal practice of purchasing a security based on advance non-public information regarding an expected large transaction that will affect the price of a security.
-Front running is considered as a form of market manipulation and inside trading, because a person who commits a front running activity expects security’s price movements based on the non-public information.
-However, some forms of the front running such as index front running are not illegal.
+Front running is the illegal practice of purchasing a security based on advance non-public information regarding an expected large transaction that will affect the price of a security.
+Front running is considered as a form of market manipulation and insider trading because a person who commits a front running activity expects security’s price movements based on the non-public information.
+However, some forms of the front running, such as index front running, are not illegal.

 Examples of Front Running